Online game

-An online game is a video game that is either partially or primarily played through the Internet or any other computer network available.
-Online games are ubiquitous on modern gaming platforms, including PCs, consoles and mobile devices, and span many genres, including first-person shooters, strategy games, and massively multiplayer online role-playing games (MMORPG).
+An online game is a video game that is either partially or primarily played through the Internet or any other computer network available to interact generally with other players.
+Online games are ubiquitous on modern gaming platforms, including PCs, consoles and mobile devices, and span many genres, including first-person shooters, strategy games, massively multiplayer online role-playing games (MMORPG), and racing simulators.
 In 2019, revenue in the online games segment reached $16.9 billion, with $4.2 billion generated by China and $3.5 billion in the United States.
 Unlike purchased retail games, online games have the problem of not being permanently playable, as they require special servers in order to function.

 The design of online games can range from simple text-based environments to the incorporation of complex graphics and virtual worlds.
 The existence of online components within a game can range from being minor features, such as an online leaderboard, to being part of core gameplay, such as directly playing against other players.
 Many online games create their own online communities, while other games, especially social games, integrate the players' existing real-life communities.
 Some online games can receive a massive influx of popularity due to many well-known Twitch streamers and YouTubers playing them.

 Online gaming has drastically increased the scope and size of video game culture.
 Online games have attracted players of a variety of ages, nationalities, and occupations.
 The online game content is now being studied in the scientific field, especially gamers' interactions within virtual societies in relation to the behavior and social phenomena of everyday life.
 As in other cultures, the community has developed a gamut of slang words or phrases that can be used for communication in or outside of games.
 Many video games have also inspired internet memes and achieved a very large following online.

 The culture of online gaming sometimes faces criticism for an environment that can promote cyberbullying, violence, and xenophobia.
 Some are also concerned about gaming addiction or social stigma.
-However, it has been argued that, since the players of an online game are strangers to each other and have limited communication, the individual player's experience in an online game is not necessarily different from playing with artificial intelligence players.
+However, it has been argued that if the players of an online game are strangers to each other and have limited communication, the individual player's experience in an online game would not necessarily be different from playing with artificial intelligence players.

 Online games are also subject to accessibility considerations, with developers and players employing various measures to support participation by people with disabilities.